-On January 17, 1994, a magnitude 6.7 earthquake centered in Northridge struck the southern California area.
-Known as the Northridge Earthquake, it caused 57 fatalities, and up to $20 billion in damage costs and $40+ billion in economic loss, making it the costliest earthquake disaster in U.S. history.
+On January 17, 1994, at 4:31 a.m.
+PST, a magnitude 6.7 earthquake centered in Northridge struck the southern California area.
+Known as the Northridge Earthquake, it caused at least 57 fatalities (a subsequent study put the death toll at 72, including heart attacks) and injured thousands.
+The earthquake caused up to $20 billion in damage costs, plus $40+ billion in economic loss, making it the costliest earthquake disaster in U.S. history.

 Once special studies are performed by qualified engineers and geologists, measures to physically mitigate these ground-failure hazards are included in the development plans before permits are issued.
 Recognizing and fixing these potential problems before development occurs is the most cost-effective way to deal with these earthquake hazards.
 Reducing the impact of these ground-failure hazards, not only save lives and property during future earthquakes, but leads to more sustainable economic communities.

-During the Northridge earthquake of 1994, ground motion instruments recorded horizontal accelerations of 1.25g and vertical accelerations of 1.2g (1g = force of gravity).
-The California Strong Motion Instrumentation Program (SMIP), part of CGS’s Earthquake Engineering Program, was established in 1971 after the devastating San Fernando earthquake and now manages more than 1,000 strong motion instruments statewide.
-At the time of the 1994 Northridge Earthquake there were approximately 400 stations.
-The CGS SMIP stations contribute to ShakeMap, a real-time seismic network product that can help guide emergency response efforts within minutes of a strong earthquake.
+FOOTNOTE: The California Strong Motion Instrumentation Program (SMIP), part of CGS’s Earthquake Engineering Program, manages more than 1,200 strong motion instruments statewide.
+The SMIP stations contribute to ShakeMap, a real-time seismic network product that helps guide emergency response efforts within minutes of a strong earthquake.

 Visit the California Integrated Seismic Network to see the 1994 Northridge Earthquake ShakeMap and related products.